 The Environmental Studies Associate in Arts curriculum studies the relationships of people and society within the natural world around them.
-After successfully completing required coursework, students are guaranteed acceptance at State University of New York – Syracuse.

 As new issues of environmental concern continue to arise, there is an ongoing need for qualified professionals in this interesting and challenging field.

 The skills acquired through the environmental education program at Keystone College help graduates pursue meaningful and dedicated careers.
 Graduates of this program have entered such diverse fields as: pollution abatement, environmental consulting, and environmental protection.